bondii/Encyclopontus/README.md

 This is an extremely lightweight and simplistic setup for a personal wiki a.k.a.
 "Digital Garden", using barebone HTML, htmx, and Tailwind/CSS.
 GitHub Pages serves the site as static content only, and automatically deploys on pushes to `master`.

 Most source files are just HTML.
 The most interesting part is the <a href="https://github.com/bondii/Encyclopontus/blob/master/index.html">`index.html`</a> file in this root directory, in which the menu as well as some custom JavaScript for URL routing is defined.
+Content pages live in `src/pages/<route>/index.html`, with `static/curriculum-vitae-pontus-eriksson.html` as the intentional standalone exception.

 ## Installation